openglacier/openglacier/02-philosophy.md

 Every line of code.

 They should all contribute to a future that is more transparent, more sustainable and more respectful of the individuals who depend on technology every day.

+Software will evolve.

+Technologies will change.

+Principles endure.

 This is the philosophy that guides the openglacier initiative.